7brki/amazon-satellite-swin-transformer/README.md

 ---

 ## 🔬 Dataset Acknowledgements
 The dataset used is from the **"Planet: Understanding the Amazon from Space"** Kaggle competition.
-It contains high-resolution satellite imagery chips covering the Amazon basin, manually labeled by remote sensing experts into 17 co-occurring classes spanning atmospheric conditions, land cover, and land use types.
+It contains high-resolution satellite imagery chips covering the Amazon basin, manually labeled by remote sensing experts into 17 co-occurring classes spanning atmospheric conditions, land cover, and land use types
+To run this project, download the pre-trained weights (swin_amazon_beyni.pth) from the release section or the project link